Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Introduction

 Grouping by task domains further illustrates this methodological progression.
-For arm reaching, analytical formulations such as closed-form spike coding and predictive control have been explored \citep{slijkhuis2023closed, agliati2025spiking}, followed by local plasticity and NEF-inspired approaches \citep{chen2020bio, juarez2022r, fernandez2021biological, dewolf2016spiking, iacob2020models, marrero2024novel}.
+For arm reaching, analytical formulations such as closed-form spike coding and predictive control have been explored \citep{slijkhuis2023closed, agliati2025spiking}, followed by local plasticity and NEF-inspired approaches \citep{chen2020bio, juarez2022r, fernandez2021biological, dewolf2016spiking, iacob2020models, marrero2024novel, volinski2022data}.
+Related spiking joint-control motifs have also been explored for articulated multi-joint motion generation outside classical robotics, e.g., via evolutionarily selected spiking controllers for realistic 3D motion synthesis \citep{polykretis2023interactive}.
 Neuromorphic deployments have extended these ideas to real-world settings, with Loihi-based 7-DoF arms \citep{dewolf2023neuromorphic} and iCub controllers implemented on DYNAP-SE \citep{zhao2020closed}.
 More recently, surrogate-gradient-driven RL has scaled SNN controllers to high-DoF arms, including 3D reaching with TD3 \citep{park2025designing}, 6-DoF hybrid RL control \citep{oikonomou2023hybrid}, and recurrent architectures spanning many-joint systems \citep{traub2021many}.
-Beyond arms, locomotion has been approached with adaptive rules \citep{schmidgall2023synaptic, jiang2025fully}, drones with neuromorphic controllers \citep{paredes2024fully}, and autonomous driving with predictive frameworks \citep{zhu2024autonomous}.
+Beyond arms, locomotion has been approached with adaptive rules \citep{schmidgall2023synaptic, jiang2025fully}, drones with neuromorphic controllers \citep{paredes2024fully, salvatore2020neuro}, mobile robot navigation \citep{polykretis2024mapless}, and autonomous driving with predictive frameworks \citep{zhu2024autonomous}.
 Broader contributions include surveys synthesizing the field \citep{bing2018survey, lanillos2021active, oikonomou2025reinforcement}, methodological advances in training \citep{tavanaei2019deep, eshraghian2023training}, and stabilization techniques for scalable optimization \citep{rossbroich2022fluctuation}.
 Finally, predictive-model-based approaches remain in their infancy, with only initial steps toward integrating generative world models into spiking control \citep{capone2024towards, taniguchi2023world}.

 Taken together, spiking control research now spans arms, locomotion, drones, and autonomous driving, utilizing local rules, analytical models, RL, conversion, and predictive approaches.
 Yet no systematic evaluation exists of how deep learning training tools can be effectively transferred to fully spiking architectures for generalizable prediction and control, and only a handful of works demonstrate end-to-end training that combines predictive modeling with high-DoF continuous arm control—the specific gap addressed by the present work.